-In order to delete the existing set in Tableau, Please click on the Drop down arrow in the upper right corner of the Set name and select the Delete option from the context menu as shown below
+To delete the existing set in Tableau, Please click on the Dropdown arrow in the upper right corner of the Set name and select the Delete option from the context menu as shown below

-In this example, we will create one more set to select the random 6 States from the available state members in tableau.
-To do this, Please navigate to the General tab and select the Select from List radio button and select required state members from the available list.
+In this example, we will create one more set to choose the random 6 States from the available state members in tableau.
+To do this, please navigate to the General tab and select the Select from List radio button and select required state members from the available list.

 Please Drag the newly created set (Random 6 States) from Sets region to Row Shelf and place it before the State field as shown below.

 From the above listing, you can observe that California, Delaware, District of Columbia, Georgia, Idaho, and Indiana are listed in IN section because these are the states we selected when we created our Set.

 In this example, we will create one more set to find the States generating Positive Profits.
-To do this, Please navigate to Condition tab and select the By Field radio button and select SUM of Profit greater than or equal to 0 as shown below.
+To do this, navigate to the Condition tab and select the By Field radio button, and then select SUM of Profit greater than or equal to 0.

-Click OK to finish creating new Set in Tableau.
-Let us replace the Random 6 States set with our newly created set, called States with Positive Profits and see the result.
+Click OK to finish creating a new Set in Tableau.
+Let us replace the Random 6 States set with our newly created set, called States with Positive Profits, and see the result.

-From the above listing, you can see all the states with positive profits are placed in IN filed and Negative profits are placed in Out Filed
+From the above listing, you can see all the states with positive profits placed in IN filed, and Negative profits placed in Out Filed

-In this example, we will create one more Tableau set to find the Top 10 States generating highest Profits.
-To do this, Please navigate to Top tab and select the By Field radio button and add constant 10 value as shown below.
+In this example, we will create one more set to find the Top 10 States generating the highest Profits.
+To do this, Please navigate to Top tab and select the By Field radio button and add constant value 10 as shown below.

 TIP: If you want to make this dynamic, replace the value 10 with Parameter name.
 Please refer Tableau Parameters article for understanding the creation and use of parameters